Skip to content

 Targeted Supplementation

-Maintaining healthy joints and improving the painful ones can seem daunting, but here’s how we can really help you!
+Maintaining healthy joints and improving the painful ones can seem daunting, but targeted supplementation can make the plan feel simple and consistent.

-Key supplements Hydrolysed collagen and hyaluronic acid paired together are incredible for increasing comfort in those 360 joints you have, but buyer beware!
+Key supplements: hydrolysed collagen and hyaluronic acid paired together can be incredible for increasing comfort in those 360 joints you have, but buyer beware.
 When sourcing a collagen supplement for joint health, do yourself a favour and check the dosage.
 You need 10 grams a day to really experience the benefit, so this is what we put in PRO-D joint formula.
 Don’t waste your money on a low dose supplement.

-PRO-D also contains the right amount of hyaluronic acid for joint lubrication and vitamins and minerals that are crucial to bone and joint health but are deficient New Zealand soils.
+PRO-D also contains the right amount of hyaluronic acid for joint lubrication and vitamins and minerals that are crucial to bone and joint health but are deficient in some New Zealand soils.

 You can read more about Pro-d here, and perhaps sign yourself up for a jar while meal planning a delicious week of La Dolce Vita eating.